zmknox/zmknox.github.io/_posts/2024-02-18-vision-accessibility-on apple-vision-pro.md

 ### Text Size

-Just like iPhone and iPad, you can set your system-wide text size as big as you want, or even smaller than default if you prefer.
+Just like on iPhone and iPad, you can set your system-wide text size as big as you want, or even smaller than default if you prefer.
 This allows me to make sure everything is readable without needing to get as close to windows, which is particularly important in a headset where the focal plane is far enough out that getting too close to virtual objects makes them blurry[^6].

 ![Comparison of two screenshots of the Music app.
 In both, the Album page for Born This Way by Lady Gaga is seen.
 The top screenshot shows it with a 100% text size, while the bottom shows it with 150% text size.](/resources/vision-accessibility/text-size.png){: .img-fluid .mx-auto .d-block }
 ###### 100% vs 150% text size.